Nikithasrinivasarao/online-code-editor/README.md

 # Online Code Editor for HTML,CSS and JavaScript

-To run it on you system,use the commands below,
+To run it on your system,use the commands below,

 1.npm install --global yarn